alfateam/node-cls/README.md

 }
 ```
 __Symbol as key__
-If you are a library author, use a Symbol for the key to avoid conflicts with other libraries.
+If you are a library author, use a Symbol as key to avoid conflicts with other libraries.
 ```js
 let cls = require('node-cls');
 let key = Symbol();